J3.x:Veebisaidi ajutine kinni panemine

 There may be occasions when you will make your Joomla! website completely unavailable to visitors for a short time.
-There is a simple switch in the Administrator back-end that enables you to take your website offline very quickly.
-It can be returned to service at a later time just as easily.
+There is a simple switch in the Administrator Backend that enables you to take your website offline quickly.
+It can be returned to service just as easily.

 To make your Joomla! website unavailable to visitors, replacing it with a simple message, do this:

-- Click on the Global Configuration button in the main Control Panel or click the System → Global Configuration.
+- Click on the Global Configuration button in the main Control Panel or select the System → Global Configuration.

-- There are so many configuration options that they need to be divided into separate groups or tabs.
-The Site tab, it should be the default first view displayed, if not click on the tab.
+- There are so many configuration options that they have been divided into separate groups or tabs.
+The Site tab is the default first view displayed.
+If not, select that tab.